mre/endler.dev/content/2017/go-vs-rust/index.md

 If you're more like a visual type, here is a video where I write a simple concurrent program in Go and Rust to compare both languages:

-{{ video(id="B5xYBrxVSiE") }}
+{{ video(id="B5xYBrxVSiE", preview="preview.jpg") }}

 ## Some things I prefer in Go

-* Fast compile times
+- Fast compile times
-* Pragmatic problem-solving approach
+- Pragmatic problem-solving approach
-* Nice ecosystem for typical *DevOps* tasks
+- Nice ecosystem for typical _DevOps_ tasks
-* Batteries-included standard-library
+- Batteries-included standard-library
-* IDE support
+- IDE support
-* Simple error handling
+- Simple error handling
-* The mascot 😉
+- The mascot 😉

 ## Some things I prefer in Rust

-* Safety: No null pointers, no data races,...
+- Safety: No null pointers, no data races,...
-* Fine-grained system control
+- Fine-grained system control
-* Incredible runtime speed (comparable with C/C++)
+- Incredible runtime speed (comparable with C/C++)
-* Zero-cost abstractions
+- Zero-cost abstractions
-* Awesome, open-minded community
+- Awesome, open-minded community
-* Simple package management with cargo
+- Simple package management with cargo
-* Support for Generics in form of traits
+- Support for Generics in form of traits
-* C interop and FFI
+- C interop and FFI

 ## Conclusion